Paul Williams (boxer)

 Paul Williams (born July 27, 1981) is an American former professional boxer who competed from 2000 to 2012.
 He held the WBO welterweight title twice between 2007 and 2008, the WBO interim junior middleweight title in 2008, and challenged once for the unified middleweight title in 2010.
 Nicknamed "The Punisher", and standing at a height of 6 feet 2 inches, Williams was unusually tall for the three divisions in which he competed.
 His career was cut short in 2012 after a motorcycle accident left him paralyzed from the waist down.
+During 2010 he was ranked 5th in the The Ring Pound for Pound Rankings.

 Professional career

 Early years at welterweight

 His debut was in the year 2000.
 He is promoted by the Goossens.
 In 2005 he outpointed former Olympic bronze medalist Terrence Cauthen and, later that year, he knocked out Alfonso Sanchez in 5 rounds.

 His ESPN debut was a second-round knockout of Sergio Rios on Wednesday Night Fights.
 Williams made his HBO debut against then-undefeated Walter Matthysse, winning by a tenth-round technical knockout.
 That was followed by a victory over former junior welterweight world champion Sharmba Mitchell.
 He knocked Mitchell down three times en route to a fourth-round TKO.